Get one free call to our Employee Relations Helpline. Find out more.

 Workers will remain casual unless their employment has changed via the employee notification process; the Fair Work Commission makes an order; the employment status changes due to a Fair Work instrument; or alternative employment has been accepted in another capacity.

-Given the extent of the changes, it is recommended that all employers review their employment contracts and policies and procedures.
+Given the extent of the changes, it is recommended that all employers review their employment contracts and policies and procedures so CCIWA are currently offering a free red flag review.
+Contact our legal team at [email protected] if you would like to discuss a free review of your employment contracts.

 The Federal Government’s new workplace laws include new rules for businesses employing casual workers.
 Find out what has changed.